-The Department of Psychology, in WMU’s College of Arts and Sciences, has earned an international reputation for its behavior-centered perspective on psychology and its dedication to applying the science of human behavior to problems of social significance.
+The Department of Psychology, in WMU’s College of Arts and Sciences, has earned an international reputation for its scientifically rigorous perspective on psychology and its dedication to applying the science of human behavior to problems of social significance.

 Who should apply?

 The behavior analysis program is ideal for those who want to become more effective in educating or treating individuals with autism and developmental disabilities.
 Academically rigorous, the program attracts students who are passionate about behavior analysis and deeply enjoy the challenge of building practice repertoires reflecting the best available science and applied technologies of the discipline.
 In addition, the curriculum is a verified course sequence by the BACB, which is required for students who wish to become board certified.

 As of January 2016, applicants for the BCBA exam must have earned a master's degree in psychology, education or behavior analysis.
 This is reflective of requirements changes in the BCBA certification process.

-Graduates of the behavior analysis program are suited to a variety of careers serving children with autism and individuals with developmental disabilities, mental illness, substance abuse, etc. Demand is great for behavioral specialists and behavioral analysts who attain BCBA certification.
+Graduates of the behavior analysis program are suited to a variety of careers serving children with autism and individuals with developmental disabilities.
+Demand is great for behavioral specialists and behavioral analysts who attain BCBA certification.